Devious Lies by Parker S. Huntington – Read or Skip?

 It’s mainly that Reed starts to hate(?)
 Nash, while Nash just accepts it.
 The author tells us almost nothing about what caused this situation until very late into the story.

-Again, I think this has to do with Parker S. Huntington’s writing style and trying too hard.
-This is the feeling it left me with.
+Again, this has to do with Parker S. Huntington’s writing style.
 Movies, celebrities, movie characters, TV series, historic or religious events, athletes, and so on.
 The book mentions them all and more.

 Here’s what I mean:

 “Can we not mention anything Veronica Mars related?
 I can’t get over the ending.”